Cave Junction system resiliency

 • The Cave Junction projects will improve the safety and reliability of distribution lines to help prevent wildfire.

-• This project will increase safety by replacing wooden poles with steel poles and using covered conductor on lines, which will significantly reduce wildfire risk.
+• This project will increase safety by replacing wooden poles with steel or fiberglass poles and using covered conductor on lines, which will significantly reduce wildfire risk.

 Local impact